szwendacz/pull_request_template/pull_request_template.md

 ## How Has This Been Tested?
 Please describe how you tested your changes, see how your change affects other areas of the code, etc.

+## Change Management
+Please add link to Jira/Pivotal if available.